 St. Mark's in England

 The Anglican roots of our musical tradition are a vital part of the life of the choir.
 Most recently, the choir went on a two-week pilgrimage to England in 2017 and offered weeklong residencies in the cathedrals of Ely and Bristol.
-Previous tours have included singing in St. George’s, Windsor; Chichester Cathedral; Clare College, Cambridge; Bury-St-Edmunds and Gloucester Cathedral in 2003, Lincoln and Durham Cathedrals in 2007, and Salisbury and Truro Cathedrals in 2011 and Norwich and Wells Cathedrals in 2014, and Ely and Bristol Cathedrals in 2017.
-In July of 2023, the choir completed their most recent pilgrimage, which involved week-long residencies in Wells and Durham.
+Previous tours have included singing in St. George’s, Windsor; Chichester Cathedral; Clare College, Cambridge; Bury-St-Edmunds and Gloucester Cathedral in 2003, Lincoln and Durham Cathedrals in 2007, Salisbury and Truro Cathedrals in 2011, Norwich and Wells Cathedrals in 2014, and Ely and Bristol Cathedrals in 2017.
+In July of 2023, the choir completed their most recent pilgrimage, which involved week-long residencies in Wells and Durham Cathedrals.

 Joining St. Mark's Choir

 The Choir rehearses on Wednesday evenings from 7:15pm to 9:30pm and on Sunday mornings from 9:00am until the 10:00am Eucharist.
 Extra rehearsals for special services also occur at several times during the year.

 What are the benefits of singing in the St. Mark’s Choir?